-Since regulations, policies, procedures, supporting agencies, and legislation regarding casualties often change; this handbook is updated as necessary to incorporate those changes.
+Since regulations, policies, procedures, supporting agencies, and legislation regarding casualties often change, this handbook is updated as necessary to incorporate those changes.
 This handbook is organized into sections that reflect the logical progression of what you will need to know if your Soldier or DA Civilian loved one becomes a casualty.
-A casualty is defined as any person who is lost to the organization by having been declared duty status - whereabouts unknown, missing, ill, injured, or dead.
+A casualty is defined as any person who is missing, ill, injured, or dead.